Nokia X3-00

 Nokia X3-00 (also known as Nokia X3), is a multimedia-oriented mobile phone produced by Nokia.
 It comes with stereo-wide speakers, built-in FM radio with RDS, a standard 3.5 mm audio jack, media player and 3.2 megapixel camera.
 The phone runs under the Series 40 software platform.
-It was announced in September 1, 2009 and later released in December 2, 2009 worldwide.
+It was announced on September 1, 2009, and later released on December 2, 2009, worldwide.

 Available covers include red on black, blue on silver, and pink on silver.

 It was mostly considered by reviewers to be a competitor of the Sony Ericsson W395, another music-oriented phone.